Precision Strike Missile: Development

 The United Kingdom, as part of an upgrade to the British Army's M270 MLRS to the M270A2 standard, has hinted that it may possibly acquire PrSM.

 On 8 December 2023, the US Army announced that the first PrSM batch had been delivered.

-On 17 June 2024, the decommissioned was sunk as a target ship in the North Pacific Ocean's Mariana Island Range Complex, apparently in the 1st test of the PrSM on a moving target.
+On 17 June 2024, the decommissioned was sunk as a target ship in the North Pacific Ocean's Mariana Island Range Complex, apparently in the first test of the PrSM on a moving target.

 On 26 August 2024, it was announced that the US has turned down a request from Norway to acquire the Precision Strike Missile (PrSM).

 On 23 January 2025, the Baltic Defence Cooperation Ministerial Committee expressed the common interest of the Baltic States in the acquisition of the HIMARS Precision Strike Missile (PrSM) by signing the Joint Statement.

+Usage

+In March 2026, the U.S. Central Command released images of an M142 HIMARS employing the Precision Strike Missile (PrSM) in strikes on Iranian military targets during Operation Epic Fury, marking PrSM's first confirmed combat use.
+The missiles have struck many targets.
+The Center for Strategic and International Studies estimated that much of the PrSM inventory was used during the campaign as the United States began the war with a low inventory.

+Iran's state news agency, Islamic Republic News Agency (IRNA), reported 21 people killed, in a missile strike on a sports hall and an adjacent elementary school in the Iranian city of Lamerd on 28 February 2026.
+The New York Times and BBC both reported that PrSMs were the weapon used.

+In April 2026, the US Central Command requested that the Dark Eagle hypersonic missile be sent to the Middle East for potential deployment against Iran in the war, marking the first time Washington would deploy the technology, according to Bloomberg.
+According to a person with direct knowledge of the issue, US CENTCOM made the request after Iran moved its missile launchers out of range of the US Army's PrSMs, the current technology it has deployed.

 Variants

 The PrSM has four "increments" either in development or to be developed.

 Increment One

 Increment One is the current missile in use by the United States Army.
 It has a treaty-bound range of 500 km, and does not contain a multi-mode seeker.
 It is gradually replacing the MGM-140 ATACMS tactical ballistic missiles.
 Australia operates this variant as of July 2025.